-Proposition \ref{OM-pp2} shows that given an optimal menu, both contracts in the menu can be extended in one direction without impacting the menu's feasibility.
-Next, we are interested in whether we can extend the ranges of the optimal contracts in both directions while still maintaining the menu's feasibility.
-We further impose an assumption (Assumption \ref{OM-as2}) on the pure moral hazard solution $(\alpha_0^{MH},\alpha_1^{MH})$ that optimally solves the baseline problem, which is defined as follows. \begin{definition} The pure moral hazard solution $(\alpha_0^{MH},\alpha_1^{MH})$ is given by
+Proposition \ref{OM-pp2} shows that, for an optimal menu, each contract range can be extended in one direction without affecting feasibility.
+We now ask whether the ranges of the optimal contracts can be extended in both directions while still preserving feasibility.